Democratic Republic of the Congo

 Teacher Training Colleges

 The DRC Ministry of Primary, Secondary, and Vocational Education entered into a pioneering agreement with HPP-Congo to establish 54 new teacher training colleges across the nation.
 The ministry has selected 27 rural provinces of the 30 educational provinces in which to establish the colleges.
 The first college was established in Mbakana in 2012 and graduated its first 30 students in 2014.
-The second group of students is expected to graduate in 2016.
+The second group of students graduated in 2016.

-In 2015, DNS Mbakana expanded the number of primary schools it works with from 4 to 11.
-The teacher training students have worked with over 1,200 students, providing lessons in environment, Congolese languages, French, mathematics, natural sciences, calligraphy, handicraft, physical education, and health.
+In 2016, DNS Mbakana worked with a total of five primary schools.
+The teacher training students worked with over 1,200 children, providing lessons in health education, civic and moral, French, reading, calligraphy, natural sciences, and mathematics.

-HPP Congo currently implements three Child Aid projects in the DRC in the regions of Kasenga, Gemena, and Kinshasa.
+HPP Congo currently implements Child Aid projects in the DRC in the regions of Kasenga and Katanga Province.
 These projects have been focusing on improving the welfare of children through a variety of activities, including: providing assistance and mentoring to orphans who lost their parents due to the AIDS epidemic or children whose parents are too ill to care for them, establishing youth clubs to encourage children to participate in positive activities, establishing home gardens to provide the nutrition necessary for keeping children healthy, and improving sanitation by constructing latrines and hand washing facilities.

 Through 2013, Planet Aid supported the Total Control of the Epidemic (TCE) program in the DRC, which was a community HIV/AIDS mobilization program designed to reach individuals with prevention education, treatment referrals and follow-up, and counseling for pregnant women and teens.
 TCE even incorporated local radio and television ads and programs into the project to expand its reach.
 More than 400,000 individuals were reached through TCE in the DRC.